-CMS introduced the Five-Star Quality Rating System to help consumers, their families and caregivers compare skilled nursing facilities more easily.
+The Centers for Medicare and Medicaid Services ("CMS") introduced the Five-Star Quality Rating System to help consumers, their families and caregivers compare skilled nursing facilities more easily.
 The Five-Star Quality Rating System gives each skilled nursing operation a rating ranging between one and five stars in various categories (five stars being the best).
 The Company has always strived for patient-centered care and quality outcomes as precursors to outstanding financial performance.

-In July 2022, CMS launched its enhanced Five-Star Quality Rating System which integrates weekend staffing rates for nurses and information on annual turnover among nurses and administrators.
-The tables below summarize NHC's overall performance in these Five-Star ratings versus the skilled nursing industry as of December 31, 2023:
+The tables below summarize NHC's overall performance in these Five-Star ratings versus the skilled nursing industry as of December 31, 2024:

-NHC Ratings Industry Ratings Total number of skilled nursing facilities, end of period 68 Number of 4 and 5-star rated skilled nursing facilities 40 Percentage of 4 and 5-star rated skilled nursing facilities 59% 36% Average rating for all skilled nursing facilities, end of period 3.6 2.9
+NHC Ratings Industry Ratings Total number of skilled nursing facilities, end of period 80 Number of 4 and 5-star rated skilled nursing facilities 46 Percentage of 4 and 5-star rated skilled nursing facilities 57% 35% Average rating for all skilled nursing facilities, end of period 3.6 2.8